ackerm44/networker/notes.md

 TO-DO
 1. Get nested forms to work with date and nested organization and contacts
+2. User authentication for routes

 VIEWS
 1. Event: Show, Index, New, Create, Edit, Update, Delete